-(iv) If the adoptive applicant has been able to remedy the concerns to the satisfaction of the region committee, the region committee will approve the adoptive parent to receive adoptive placements.
+(iv) If the applicant has been able to remedy the concerns to the satisfaction of the region committee, the region committee will approve the applicant to receive adoptive placements.

-(3) All adoptive home studies will require an updated amendment at least every 18 months to be considered current for child placement or adoption:
+(3) All adoptive home studies will require an updated amendment within 12 months immediately preceding the placement of a child.